cloudflare/cloudflare-docs/content/d1/learning/time-travel.md

 ## Notes

-* You can quickly get the Unix timestamp from the command-line in macOS and Windows via `date %+s`
+* You can quickly get the Unix timestamp from the command-line in macOS and Windows via `date %+s`.
 * Time Travel does not yet allow you to clone or fork an existing database to a new copy.
 In the future, Time Travel will allow you to easily fork (clone) an existing database into a new database, or overwrite an existing database.
 * You can restore a database back to a point in time up to 30 days in the past (Workers Paid plans) or 7 days (Workers free plans).
 See the [Limits](/d1/platform/limits/) page for details on Time Travel's limits.